With two birthdays this week at our house, I’ve been thinking about some of our favorite birthday ideas for kids almost non-stop!

 While I have thrown an epic party or two in the past myself – it is these 5 ideas that I want to share about how to make a birthday special for your kids.

 Some of the links below are affiliate links.
-This means that I may make a small commission if you click through or purchase.
-I only recommend products that I feel strongly you will love and will help you to live your mom life on purpose.
+This means that I may make a small commission if you click through or purchase at no cost to you.

 What Kids Love Most about their Birthdays